FasterXML/smile-format-specification/smile-specification.md

     * Data is "right-aligned", meaning padding is prepended to the first byte (and its MSB).
     * For example, the 32-bit float `29.9510 is` encoded as `0x26 0x37 0x3E 0x0F 0x04.` We get to this encoding by taking the IEEE 764 32-bit binary representation of the number 29.9510, (1) writing the least-significant 7 bits, (2) right-shifting 7 bits, and repeating the process until encoding the entire bit-string (5 times for a 32-bit float).
 As a result, 0x26 = 29.9510 & 0x7F, 0x37 = (29.9510 >> 7) & 0x7F, 0x3E = (29.9510 >> 14) & 0x7F, 0x0F = (29.9510 >> 21) & 0x7F, and 0x04 = (29.9510 >> 28) & 0x7F.
 * "Big" decimal/integer values use "safe" binary encoding
-* "Safe" binary encoding simply uses 7 LSB: data is left aligned (i.e. any padding of the last byte is in its rightmost, least-significant, bits).
+* "Safe" binary encoding simply uses 7 LSB (sign bit, MSB, is left as 0).
+    * The last encoded byte contains 1 - 7 bits: if less than 7, data is "right-aligned", contained in Least-Significant Bits; there will be 0-6 MSB padding bits.
+    * For example: when encoding 4 bytes (32 bits), the first full (7-bit) encoded bytes (`0vvvvvvv`) are followed by an incomplete byte containing 4 value bits: `0000vvvv`.
+    * NOTE: before version 1.0.5 above statemet claimed incorrect alignment (claiming padding would be for LSB)

 ### Tokens: value mode